 Historic dollar value ("HDV") means the value of the Gift Fund at the time of the original contribution(s) to the Gift Fund plus the dollar value of any subsequent contributions to the Gift Fund (not including any investment earnings or losses).
 If the balance of an Endowed Fund falls below its HDV, the determination of the Spendable Amount varies depending upon the remaining value of the Gift Fund.
-If the value of the Gift Fund equals or exceeds 66% of HDV, the Spendable Amount currently is 5.0% of the average daily value of the Gift Fund for the prior three calendar years (i.e. the same method previously described).
-If the value of the Gift Fund falls below 66% of HDV but equals or exceeds 50% of HDV, the Spendable Amount is limited to interest and dividends, provided, however that the Advisor to the Gift Fund may appeal to the Foundation's Board of Directors to request an annual spendable amount not to exceed 5.0% of the average daily value of the Gift Fund for the prior three calendar years.
-If the value of the Gift Fund falls below 50% of HDV, the Spendable Amount is limited to interest and dividends and the advisor to the Gift Fund may not appeal to the Foundation's Board of Directors.
+If the value of the Gift Fund equals or exceeds 66% of HDV, as of 2021, the Spendable Amount is 4.50% of the average daily value of the Gift Fund for the prior three calendar years (i.e. the same method previously described).
+If the value of the Gift Fund falls below 66% of HDV but equals or exceeds 50% of HDV, the Spendable Amount is limited to interest and dividends, provided, however that the Advisor to the Gift Fund may appeal to the Foundation's Board of Directors to request an annual spendable amount not to exceed 4.50% (as of 2021) of the average daily value of the Gift Fund falls below 50% of HDV, the Spendable Amount is limited to interest and dividends and the advisor to the Gift Fund falls below 50% of HDV, the Spendable Amount is limited to interest and dividends and the advisor to the Gift Fund falls below 50% of HDV, the Spendable Amount is limited to interest and dividends and the advisor to the Gift Fund may not appeal to the Foundation's Board of Directors.